Improving Transferability for Domain Adaptive Detection Transformers: Related Work

-\textbf{Pseudo labels.} Adopting pseudo labels for training is frequent in domain adaptation.
+\textbf{Pseudo labels.} Adopting pseudo labels for training is frequent in domain adaptation classification.
 Typically, the algorithms leverage the confident target prediction for calibrating the parameters of classifiers, leading to better conditional distribution alignment \cite{CBST,MSTN}.
-Further, \cite{SHOT,liang2021domain} refine the pseudo labels via clustering the target data for domain adaptation recognition.
-This is infeasible in detection transformers, since the features of the decoder contain important location information and have no intrinsic cluster property.
-In the context of domain adaptive object detection, some prior works \cite{kim2019self,jiang2021decoupled} also utilize the pseudo bounding boxes and classification results for self-training detectors, which heavily relies on the quality of pseudo labels.
-By contrast, we adopt the pseudo labels to mine the foreground regions, so as to put more attention on the objects during alignment.
-Furthermore, our method is more robust for noisy pseudo labels as illustrated in Fig. \ref{fig:fig_oaa}.
+Further, \cite{SHOT,liang2021domain} refine the pseudo labels via clustering the target data.
+This is infeasible in detection transformers since the decoder features contain important location information with large intra-class variance.
+In the context of DAOD, some prior works \cite{kim2019self,jiang2021decoupled} utilize the pseudo bounding boxes and classification results for self-training, which heavily relies on the quality of pseudo labels.
+By contrast, we adopt pseudo labels to mine the foreground regions to emphasize the importance of objects during alignment.
+Furthermore, our method is more robust for noisy pseudo labels, as illustrated in Fig. \ref{fig:fig_oaa}.